Color Me Badd: 1991–1992: C.M.B.

 Color Me Badd performed at the 1991 Smash Hits Poll Winners' Awards in the United Kingdom, winning the Best New Group trophy.
-They won the Best R&B/Soul Single and R&B/Soul Song of the Year in the Group, Band or Duo categories for “I Wanna Sex You Up” at the sixth annual Soul Train Music Awards.
+They won Best R&B/Soul Single and R&B/Soul Song of the Year in the Group, Band, or Duo categories for “I Wanna Sex You Up” at the sixth annual Soul Train Music Awards.
 They were nominated for Best New Artist and Best R&B Performance by a Duo or Group with Vocal ("I Wanna Sex You Up") at the 1992 Grammy Awards.
-They won Favorite Soul/R&B Single at the 1992 American Music Awards for "I Wanna Sex You Up", and were also nominated in that category for "I Adore Mi Amor".
-They were also nominated for Favorite Pop/Rock Band/Duo/Group, Favorite Pop/Rock Single, Favorite Pop/Rock New Artist and Favorite Soul/R&B New Artist at the 1992 American Music Awards.
-Color Me Badd opened for Paula Abdul on her 1991 tour, singing some of their set a cappella.
+They won Favorite Soul/R&B Single at the 1992 American Music Awards for "I Wanna Sex You Up" and were also nominated in that category for "I Adore Mi Amor."
+They were additionally nominated for Favorite Pop/Rock Band/Duo/Group, Favorite Pop/Rock Single, Favorite Pop/Rock New Artist, and Favorite Soul/R&B New Artist at the 1992 American Music Awards.
+Color Me Badd opened for Paula Abdul on her 1991 tour, performing some of their set a cappella.
 The New York Times described the group as "somewhere between George Michael's pop-soul and the group dynamics of The Temptations."
-At halftime of Super Bowl XXVI between the Washington Redskins and Buffalo Bills on January 26, 1992, the group performed "I Wanna Sex You Up" on In Living Color as part of Fox's counter-programming special live-from-Hollywood football-themed edition of the show.
+At halftime of Super Bowl XXVI between the Washington Redskins and Buffalo Bills on January 26, 1992, the group performed "I Wanna Sex You Up" on In Living Color as part of Fox's counterprogramming special live-from-Hollywood football-themed edition of the show.

 The group made a cameo appearance on a 1992 episode of Beverly Hills, 90210 (season two, episode 26).
 The episode revolved around Color Me Badd, beginning with a clip from the "I Adore Mi Amor" music video.
 Later in the episode, the 90210 gang stakes out the Bel Age Hotel in hopes of meeting the group, and Kelly visits their penthouse suite.
 She invites them to join her at the Peach Pit, where they serenade the gang a cappella.

 On November 24, 1992, Color Me Badd released a remix album entitled Young, Gifted & Badd: The Remixes.
-It contained the single "Forever Love", which reached number 15 on the Hot 100 and was also featured on the Mo' Money soundtrack.
+It contained the single "Forever Love," which reached number 15 on the Hot 100 and was also featured on the Mo' Money soundtrack.
 The remix album peaked at number 189 on the Billboard 200.